Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Introduction

 \section{Introduction}

-Sleep is a natural, essential physiological process that all humans experience.
+\IEEEPARstart{S}{leep} is a natural, essential physiological process that all humans experience.
 It is characterized by a state of reduced consciousness, decreased responsiveness to external stimuli, and distinctive changes in brain activity, body posture, and physiological functions.
 Sleep plays a crucial role in overall health and well-being, as it supports various cognitive functions, physical restoration, and emotional regulation~\cite{1}.

 Sleep consists of two primary states: rapid eye movement (REM) sleep and non-rapid eye movement (NREM) sleep.
 NREM sleep is more intricately divided into three stages: N1, N2, and N3~\cite{2}.
 N1 represents the lightest stage, N2 serves as a transitional stage, and N3 stands out as the deepest and most restorative stage, often referred to as slow-wave sleep (SWS).
+The EEG activity corresponding to each of these classes is delineated in Table~\ref{tab:EEGactivity}.

 Sleep stage classification refers to the process of determining the specific sleep stage a person is in during different periods of sleep.
 This classification is typically done using polysomnography (PSG), which involves monitoring various physiological signals during sleep, such as EEG, EOG, EMG, and ECG~\cite{2,3}.
 The PSG data is divided into short epochs (usually 30 seconds), and sleep experts manually score each epoch into one of the sleep stages based on established sleep scoring guidelines, such as the Rechtschaffen and Kales (R and K)~\cite{3} or the American Academy of Sleep Medicine (AASM) criteria~\cite{2}.